 Here are a few plaintiffs' verdicts in Montgomery County cases.
 About half of these are Miller & Zois cases, some are verdicts obtained by our friends and colleagues, and some are pulled from jury verdict reports.

 We put these up to shed some light on the value of cases with similar fact patterns and give some idea of what you can expect, in relative terms, in this jurisdiction.
 That said, these results are not necessarily predictive of any case.
 Why?
-Because, trite as it may be, every case is different and the most important factor in the case might be one we did not included in this summary.
+Because, trite as it may be, every case is different and the most important factor in the case might be one we did not include in this summary.

 2015, Maryland: $3,587,687 Verdict: After being involved in an auto accident, a 64-year-old man is transported to Suburban Hospital.
 Two ER surgeons provide care to the man and notice that he previously required neck surgery.
 His initial examination reveals arm pain and right-hand weakness, leading doctors to diagnose him with a muscle strain.
 A CT scan is also ordered, which shows a fracture of the right pedicle and vertebrae.
 The man is discharged, but cannot ambulate on his own.
 In fact, his family has to call an ambulance to transport him back to the hospital.
 A subsequent MRI reveals that he suffered several disc injuries as a result of the initial accident, requiring emergency surgery.
 Unfortunately, the damage is already done, and the man suffers permanent paralysis of the lower extremities.
 The man then sues the hospital and the surgeons alleging that the doctors failed to adequately evaluate his condition, and that they should have identified the disc injuries on his CT scan.
 Defendants argue that the injury would have happened regardless of their care received, which is always a weak position from which to defend a case..
 After a 12-day trial, the jury deliberated for 4 hours and found the surgeon and hospital jointly liable for a $3,587,687 verdict.